Updated: Apr 14

 Sometimes mica powders & pigment powders terminology gets used interchangeably.
 But they’re actually not the same thing.
 Powders are pigments or mica powder or a mix of both, (which are particles that will be suspended in the medium, such as is used with resin or various acrylic mediums).

 Mica is sparkly.
 Pigment powder itself, is matte.
 They behave differently.
 But they’re also sometimes mixed together in the same package to achieve different looks.
 And that can mean the powder you bought won’t work quite the same as you expect.
 If it’s has more Mica, it will colour less then if it has more pigment added.

 Mica is a natural stone mineral with shiny flakes, that often gets ground into a powder for Mica powder.
 The shiny in the flakes is why Mica powders are more sparkly.
-They’re often used to give a metallic or shimmery pearl-like effect.
+They’re often used to give a metallic or shimmery pearl-like effects.

 Mica powders do often have some colour, but on their own, they’re not optimal for colouring things because their main purpose is to create sparkle or shine.
 Mica powders can not create a solid wash of bright colour on their own.